RidwanAz/AI--Testing/core4/step9-automating-deployment/README.md

 ![steps](./images/step5.PNG)

-Update the Jenkinsfile with the below snippet
+- To build the image, update the Jenkinsfile with the below snippet

 ```
 pipeline {